Evaluating Professionalism in College Courses

 Defining professionalism in your course

-Indicators of professionalism may look different depending on the course, program, credential, and vocational area.
+Criteria used to assess professionalism may look different depending on the course, program, credential, and vocational area.
 Such differences are important in defining what professional behaviours look like in a personal support worker as opposed to an engineer or a chef, for instance.
-The first step in evaluating professionalism is defining your indicators: What indicators of professionalism are you assessing in your course?
+The first step in evaluating professionalism is defining your criteria: What aspects of professionalism are you assessing in your course?

-The indicators you select don’t have to be exhaustive or numerous.
+The criteria you select don’t have to be exhaustive or numerous.
 Keep in mind that no single course can be expected to teach, reinforce, and assess all dimensions of professionalism.
-Students will learn and practice professionalism across the course of a given program and continue to hone behaviours in the workplace.
+Students will learn and practice professionalism across a program and continue to hone behaviours in the workplace.

 - Are most meaningful and manageable for the specific context of the course, taking into account level, credential, and sequencing in the program.